lisanam/python101-exercises/README.md

-# python101-exercises
+# Python 101: Exercises

-This is exercises from the book, Starting with Python (5th edition) by Tony Gaddis.
+These are exercises from the book, Starting with Python (5th edition) by Tony Gaddis.

 Just in case it's your first time using Github:
 1. Click the chapter you want to see